jahan33/NewsFeed/README.md

 <br>
 Used EF Code First
 <br>
-Create database if not exists, seed sample data for demo
+If database doest not exists, create database runtime and seed sample data for demo
 <br>
 Implement the repository factory pattern
 <br>